The HTML block: what it is, what it does, and why you should care

 Embedded third party tools

 This one changes the learning experience in a fundamental way.
-An iframe means a calculator, a survey, a feedback form or any other tool can sit directly inside a Thrive page - rather than sending learners off to another tab to use it and hoping they come back.
+With the Embed block, a calculator, a survey, a feedback form or any other tool can sit directly inside a Thrive page - rather than sending learners off to another tab to use it and hoping they come back.

 For compliance training with a self-assessment.
 For a leadership module with an embedded reflection tool.
 For onboarding with a benefits calculator right there on the page.
 The tool comes to the learner, not the other way around.